 The First Step Act (the Act), signed into federal law in December 2018, addresses harsh sentencing for certain drug offenses, disproportionate prison time for crack cocaine offenses, and early release initiatives for good behavior, illness, advanced age, or other compelling reasons.
 The overall purpose of the Act is to reduce the federal prison population and improve criminal justice outcomes without impairing public safety.

 If you have a loved one serving a federal prison sentence, the First Step Act may provide an avenue to a shorter sentence.
-Our experienced and board certified criminal lawyer at Randall & Stump, Criminal Defense Attorneys, can determine if this federal legislation might apply to your family member’s situation.
+Our experienced and board certified criminal lawyers at Randall & Stump, Criminal Defense Attorneys, can determine if this federal legislation might apply to your family member’s situation.
 Call us at (980) 237-4579 to schedule a free initial consultation with our Charlotte trial lawyers.

 Criminal justice reform has been a main topic in Congress for years.
 Previously, there was bipartisan support for the Sentencing Reform and Corrections Act (SRCA), introduced in 2015.
 Ultimately, SRCA failed.
 The First Step Act is seen as a more modest criminal reform bill, but it includes some important elements of SRCA.
 It passed the Senate with an 87-12 majority, quickly cleared the House of Representatives, and was sent to President Trump to sign on December 21, 2018.